DeetonRushy/SStorage/README.md

 ## Upcoming features

-**Encoding**: SStorage will soon support storing the data with a specific encoding.
+- [x] Encoding: SStorage will soon support storing the data with a specific encoding.
+- [x] Interfaces: SStorage now uses a factory to pass back IStorage types.
+This makes using this library have much less burden on your code.
+- [ ] Speed: Saving, writing and loading need to be optimized further to reach better speeds.